MDLlife/MDL/INTEGRATION.md

 # MDL Exchange Integration

-A MDL node offers multiple interfaces:
+A MDL node offers a REST API on port 6420 (when running from source; if you are using the releases downloaded from the website, the port is randomized)

 * REST API on port 6420 (when running from source; if you are using the releases downloaded from the website, the port is randomized)
 * JSON-RPC 2.0 API accessible on `/api/v1/webrpc` endpoint **[deprecated]**

 A CLI tool is provided in `cmd/cli/cli.go`.
-This tool communicates over the JSON-RPC 2.0 API.
-In the future it will communicate over the REST API.
+This tool communicates over the REST API.

-*Note*: Do not interface with the JSON-RPC 2.0 API directly, it is deprecated and will be removed in a future version.

 The API interfaces do not support authentication or encryption so they should only be used over localhost.